Easter Traditions: Cajun Easter Foods and Recipes

 - Roll dough out in to portions on a floured board to about 1/4 inch thick and place the crust into a greased 9-inch pie pan.

-- Pour blackberry, raspberry, or fig preserves into the crust and add top crust and crimp edges.
+- Pour blackberry, raspberry, or fig preserves into the crust, then add top crust and crimp edges.
+(Use your favorite filling anytime.)

-- Bake at 350 degrees about an hour until done to the test (knife blade comes out clean).
+- Bake at 350 degrees about an hour or until done to (knife blade comes out clean).